Markets

 In an email, Dan Ahrens, who manages MSOS, said so far he has seen “some institutional capital come into the ETF” but described it as “somewhat limited.”
 He said he is hopeful major banks and exchanges will reconsider their policies excluding cannabis if it becomes a Schedule III drug.

-Swap providers, typically large banks who own the underlying stocks, or market makers, could struggle to hedge their positions in either direction.
-The ETF’s prospectus warns “the absence of an active market could lead to a heightened risk of differences between the market price of the fund’s shares and the underlying value of those shares.”
+Swap providers, typically large banks that own the underlying stocks, or market makers could struggle to hedge their positions in either direction.
+The ETF’s prospectus warns that “the absence of an active market could lead to a heightened risk of differences between the market price of the fund’s shares and the underlying value of those shares.”

 That amplified volatility was particularly visible on Thursday, when news the cannabis industry had been waiting for for years coincided with a 20% plunge in MSOS.